- What is OPPassessment’s accessibility policy?

 - Select your preferred size

-Using a mouse on OPPassessment
+Using a keyboard on OPPassessment

 We have endeavoured to make OPPassessment accessible using only a keyboard.
 If you discover an area which is difficult to navigate using a keyboard, please let us know.
 You can navigate around OPPassessment using the standard keyboard functions available on most browsers: